LonamiWebs/Telethon/readthedocs/extra/basic/creating-a-client.rst

         client.edit_2fa(new_password='supersecurepassword')

         # Changes password:
+        client.edit_2fa(current_password='supersecurepassword',
-        client.edit_2fa(current_password='supersecurepassword', new_password='changedmymind')
+                        new_password='changedmymind')

         # Clears current password (i.e. removes 2FA):
         client.edit_2fa(current_password='changedmymind', new_password=None)

         # Sets new password with recovery email:
         try:
-            client.edit_2fa(new_password='memes and dreams', email='JohnSmith@example.com')
+            client.edit_2fa(new_password='memes and dreams',
+                            email='JohnSmith@example.com')
+            # Raises error (you need to check your email to complete 2FA setup.)
+        except EmailUnconfirmedError:
-        except EmailUnconfirmedError: # Tells you that you need to check your email to complete 2FA setup. pass  # No action needed, or you can put email checking code here if desired.
+            # You can put email checking code here if desired.
+            pass

-        # Also take note that unless you remove 2FA or explicitly give email parameter again, it will keep the last used setting
+        # Also take note that unless you remove 2FA or explicitly
+        # give email parameter again it will keep the last used setting

         # Set hint after already setting password:
-        client.edit_2fa(current_password='memes and dreams', new_password='memes and dreams', hint='It keeps you alive')
+        client.edit_2fa(current_password='memes and dreams',
+                        new_password='memes and dreams',
+                        hint='It keeps you alive')

 __ https://github.com/Anorov/PySocks#installation
 __ https://github.com/Anorov/PySocks#usage-1